gilmarrNybc/hello-word/readme.txt

 Hello Word,
-My name is Gilmar Santana Lins and I was born at April 12, 1970 and today I am 24 years old
+My name is Gilmar Santana Lins and I was born at April 12, 1970 and today I am 24 years old.
+I work at NYBC in the IT department